any-docs/css/content/guides/lists/indenting/index.md

 ### Stand-alone list item

 First, we consider the pure list item, not nested in a list of items.
-When using the HTML {{htmlelement("li")}} element, the browser sets the {{cssxref("display")}} value to `list-item`.
+When using the HTML {{htmlelement("li")}} element, the browser sets the `display` value to `list-item`.
 Whether list items not nested in a list are provided a marker (otherwise known as a "bullet") depends on the browser.
-We can remove that bullet with {{cssxref("list-style-type", "list-style-type: none")}}.
+We can remove that bullet with `list-style-type: none`.

 ```css
 li {